thewca/wca-regulations/wca-regulations-2012.md

     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
     - A6a2) When using a stopwatch without a Stackmat, the competitor's default notification signal consists of releasing the puzzle(s) in his hand and placing his hands on the surface, with palms down.
 The competitor and the judge may agree on another appropriate notification before the beginning of the solve.
   - A6b) The competitor is responsible for stopping the timer correctly.
     - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt is be replaced by an extra attempt.
-A competitor forfeits his right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
+A competitor forfeits his right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.[NOTE: corrected "is be".]
     - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
 Exception: if the competitor can demonstrate that the timer malfunctioned, he may receive an extra attempt, at the WCA Delegate's discretion.
   - A6c) The competitor must fully release the puzzle before stopping the timer.
 Penalty: time penalty (+2 seconds).
   - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
   - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
   - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
   - A6g) The judge determines whether the puzzle is solved.
-He must not make moves or align faces when examining the puzzle.
+He must not make moves or align faces when examining the puzzle.[NOTE: With clock there are cases where the only way to determine if the puzzle is solved or not is to make a move.]
   - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle before the dispute is resolved.
 Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate.
   - A6i) Time penalties for stopping the solve are cumulative.
 - A7) Recording results: